Phone Number

 • Incision and Ligament Release: A small incision will be made to release the pressure on the median nerve.

-How to Manage Pain After Carpal Tunnel Surgery
+How to Manage Pain After Carpal Tunnel Procedure

 Post-operative pain management is crucial for a comfortable recovery.
 Some tips include:

-• Prescribed Medication: Adhere to the medication prescribed by your surgeon.
+• Prescribed Medication: Adhere to the medication prescribed by your Doctor.

 • Ice and Elevation: These can help in reducing swelling and pain.

-“The recovery from carpal tunnel surgery is a journey, not a race.
+“The recovery from carpal tunnel Procedure is a journey, not a race.
 It’s crucial to follow post-operative instructions diligently for the best outcome.” – Mr. Shoaib Arshad, Canova Medical

-Exercises to Help with Carpal Tunnel Surgery Recovery
+Exercises to Help with Carpal Tunnel Procedure Recovery

-Engaging in exercises post-surgery under the guidance of a physical therapist can significantly aid in recovery.
+Engaging in exercises post-Procedure under the guidance of a physical therapist can significantly aid in recovery.
 Exercises will help in:

 • Strengthening Hand and Wrist Muscles: Building strength to restore functionality.